tno-terminology-design/tev2-tools/docs/docs/trrt/2-configuration.md

 # Configuration

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Within the [TNO Terminology Design](@) effort, the [TRRT](@) is able to interpret and locate references to terms within documents, and convert them into so-called [renderable refs](@), according to its configuration and the contents of corresponding [MRGs](mrg@).

 1. [Interpretation](#interpreter) happens through the use of regular expressions.
 These expressions are able to match the [term ref](@) syntaxes within documents, and store various variables as (named) capturing groups for use in the tool.
 2. [Conversion](#converter) works by using Mustache templates.
 Any values from the standard [interpreters](#interpreter), and all properties supplied in the matching [MRG Entry](@), can be used as [Mustache expressions](https://handlebarsjs.com/guide/expressions).

 ## Parameters
-The behavior of the [TRRT](@) can be configured per call e.g. by a [configuration file](#configuration%20file) and/or command-line parameters.
+The behavior of the [TRRT](@) can be configured per call e.g. by a [configuration file](#configuration-file) and/or command-line parameters.
 The command-line syntax is as follows:

 ~~~bash
 trrt [ <paramlist> ] [ <globpattern> ]